mattpap/masters-thesis/sphinx/src/algorithms.rst

 Algorithms for algebraic computations
 =====================================

-SymPy implements a wide variety of algorithms for polynomials manipulation, which ranges from relatively simple algorithms for doing arithmetics of polynomials, to advanced methods for factoring polynomials into irreducibles over algebraic number fields or computing |groebner|
+|sympy| implements a wide variety of algorithms for polynomials manipulation, which ranges from
+relatively simple algorithms for doing arithmetics of polynomials, to advanced methods for factoring polynomials into irreducibles over algebraic number fields or computing |groebner|
 bases.
-In this chapter we will shortly describe most important algorithms of polynomials manipulation module in SymPy.
+In this chapter we will shortly describe most important algorithms of polynomials manipulation module in |sympy|.
 The descriptions will include a brief note on the purpose and applications of a particular algorithm.
 Where possible, we will also discuss computational complexity of an algorithm and possibility for parallelization.

-In this chapter we will give references to the most influential literature (papers, books, proceedings, etc.) about every algorithm we will describe.
-Besides those very specific sources, we also took advantage of classical books of symbolic and algebraic computing [Davenport1988systems]_ [Geddes1992algorithms]_, [Gathen1999modern]_, [Grabmeier2003algebra]_, which are considered the ultimate source on algorithmic knowledge in this field.
-We also took advantage of Knuth's books, especially [Knuth1985seminumerical]_, and general books on algorithms and data structures, like [Cormen2001algorithms]_, and mathematical tables [Abramowitz1964handbook]_ (useful when implementing special polynomials, e.g. orthogonal polynomials).
+In this chapter we will give references to the most influential literature (papers, books, proceedings, etc.) about every algorithm that will be described in this study.
+Besides those domain specific sources, during development of polynomials manipulation module, we also took advantage of several classical books of symbolic and algebraic computing: [Davenport1988systems]_, [Geddes1992algorithms]_, [Gathen1999modern]_ and [Grabmeier2003algebra]_, which are considered the ultimate source of algorithmic knowledge in this field.
+We also took advantage of Knuth's books, especially [Knuth1985seminumerical]_, and general books on algorithms and data structures, like [Cormen2001algorithms]_, and mathematical tables [Abramowitz1964handbook]_ (which was very useful when implementing special polynomials, e.g. orthogonal polynomials).

 Arithmetics of polynomials
 ==========================